 The standard for transmission security (§ 164.312(e)) also includes addressable specifications for integrity controls and encryption.
 This means that the covered entity must assess its use of open networks, identify the available and appropriate means to protect e-PHI as it is transmitted, select a solution, and document the decision.
 The Security Rule allows for e-PHI to be sent over an open electronic network as long as it is adequately protected.”

 To summarize the rules that apply to HIPAA and email …

-- It is a good idea to warn patients about the risks of using email that includes patient health information (PHI);
+- It is a good idea to warn patients about the risks of using email containing PHI,

 - Providers should be prepared to use email for certain communications, if requested by the patient, but must ensure they are not exposing information the patient does not want to be shared; and

 - Providers must take steps to protect the integrity of information and protect information shared over open networks.
 For instance, sending medical records via email should only be done using a secure HIPAA compliant email application.
 Or if the patient acknowledges you are going to send medical records using an unsecured email.